! Happy Feet

 * Originally, Mumble would have lost his fluffy down when he was falling down the ice cliff to chase after the fishing boats.
 It was such a last-minute decision to keep him fluffy in the final cut that, thankfully, the storybooks for the first film still keep the original storyline. [[http://philwhiteley.com/zoom/1400x720/656038.html]] [[http://philwhiteley.com/zoom/1400x720/633643.html]] [[http://i294.photobucket.com/albums/mm102/zairianara/mambodance.jpg]] [[http://i294.photobucket.com/albums/mm102/zairianara/mumblereturn.jpg]] [[http://i294.photobucket.com/albums/mm102/zairianara/ebdn-1.jpg]] [[http://i294.photobucket.com/albums/mm102/zairianara/Mumble_28Regular29_26_Gloria.jpg]]

-* Mumble swam from the artic to the nearest inhabited beach (possibly Australia) without resting once.
+* Mumble swam from Antarctica to ''Florida'' without resting once.
 He nearly died of exhaustion, but he still made it.

 !
 Happy Feet 2